sebbocool/rps_game/README.md

 - Flask-based backend providing a REST API
 - PostgreSQL database with persistent storage

-- Play against the best RPS computer in the worlds RockPaperFish (estimated ELO of 3000+) or another player
+- Play against another player locally or against the best RPS computer in the world: RockPaperFish (estimated ELO of 3000+)
 - Scoreboard to track top players

 ---